Who must file evidence of financial responsibility?

 - Disclosure to prospective and current students of course or program costs; and

-- Disclosure to prospective and current students of the school’s policy for refunding course or program charges to a student who never begins attendance or withdraws before course or program completion.
-Note: A for-profit school with at least one program of more than four months in length that leads to a recognized educational credential must adopt a Tuition Refund Policy that complies with Iowa Code Section 714.18 or 714.23, as applicable.
+- Disclosure to prospective and current students of the school’s refund policy for students who never begin attendance or withdraw before course or program completion.
+Note: A for-profit school that offers a postsecondary educational program that leads to a recognized educational credential must adopt a Tuition Refund Policy that complies with Iowa Code Section 714.18 or 714.23, as applicable.

 What must a school do to file evidence of financial responsibility?

 Obtain or Renew a Continuous Corporate Surety Bond

-- Renewal applicants - A school must submit documentation substantiating that the school’s bond remains current.
+Renewal applicants - A school must submit documentation substantiating that the school’s bond remains current.
 This documentation could be, for example, a Continuation Certificate that some insurers issue or an annual premium payment receipt that extends the bond's coverage through the present day.
 The bond number must be referenced in this documentation.

 Complete and Submit an Application